RodBarnes/Scripts/README.md

 ## sysinfo.sh

 ## usbinfo.sh
-Usage: `usbinfo <name>`
+Usage: `usbinfo`

-Display the USB info -- speed, etc. -- for the matching device.
+Select a USB from the menu and display the USB info -- size, spec, etc. -- for that device.

 ## vmtoggle.sh
 Usage: 'vmtoggle <name>`